25 Making decisions

 3. Observation: Suppose I then deal \(15\) cards, and all \(15\) are red cards: then \(\hat{p} = 1\).

 Of course, getting \(15\) red cards out of \(15\) is not impossible, so my conclusion may be wrong.
-However, the evidence certainly suggests the pack is not fair.
+However, the evidence certainly implies the pack is not fair.

 A way to make decisions for the cards example.

 The initial assumption is that sampling variation explains any discrepancy between the parameter and the statistic.
 This assumption about the parameter is called the null hypothesis, denoted \(H_0\).
-The null hypothesis is always the 'sampling variation' explanation; that is, there is 'no change, no difference, no relationship' in the population (depending on the context).
-Any change, difference or relationship seen in the sample is due only to sampling variation.
+The null hypothesis is always the 'sampling variation' explanation; that is, 'no change, no difference, no relationship' in the population (depending on the context and RQ).
+Any change, difference or relationship in the sample is due only to sampling variation.

 Using this idea, a reasonable assumption can be made about the parameter.
 For example, when comparing the mean of two groups, we would initially assume no difference between the population means: any difference between the sample means would be attributed to sampling variation.

-We initially assume the population mean tooth-brushing time is two minutes (\(H_0\): \(\mu = 2\)).
-If the sample mean is not two minutes, the null hypothesis explains the discrepancy by sampling variation.
+We initially assume the population mean tooth-brushing time is two minutes (\(H_0\)\(\mu = 2\)).
+If the sample mean is not two minutes, the null hypothesis explains this discrepancy by sampling variation.
 A sample can then be obtained to determine if the sample mean is consistent with, or contradicts, this assumption.

 Think about the cards in Sect.
-19.2.
+25.2.
 Assuming a fair pack, then half the cards are red in the population (the pack of cards), so the population proportion is assumed to be \(p = 0.5\).
 In a sample of \(15\) cards, what values could be reasonably expected for the sample proportion \(\hat{p}\) of red cards (the statistic)?
 If samples of size \(15\) were repeatedly taken from a fair pack with \(p = 0.5\), the sample proportion of red cards would vary from hand to hand, of course.
 But how would \(\hat{p}\) vary from sample to sample?
-Perhaps \(15\) red cards out of \(15\) cards happens reasonably frequently, or perhaps not.
-How could we find out how often \(\hat{p} = 1\) occurs in a sample of \(n = 15\)?
-We could:

 Suppose we repeated this for hundreds of hands of \(15\) cards (rather than the ten above), and for each hand we recorded \(\hat{p}\), sample proportion of cards that were red.
 The value of \(\hat{p}\) would vary from sample to sample (sampling variation), and we could record the value of \(\hat{p}\) from each of those hundreds of hands.
 A histogram of these hundreds of sample proportions could be constructed; the animation below shows a histogram of the sample proportions from \(1\,000\) repetitions of a hand of \(15\) cards.
-This histogram shows how we might expect the sample proportions \(\hat{p}\) to vary from sample to sample, when the population proportion of red cards is \(p = 0.5\).
-None of these \(1\,000\) simulations produces a value of \(\hat{p}\) close to \(1\).
+This histogram shows how we might expect the sample proportions \(\hat{p}\) to vary from sample to sample (the sampling distribution), when the population proportion of red cards is \(p = 0.5\).

-Interestingly, the shape of the distribution in the animation above is roughly bell-shaped.
-This is no co-incidence.
-These bell-shaped distributions appear in many places, and are studied further in Chap.
-21.
+Interestingly, the shape of the sampling distribution in the animation above is roughly bell-shaped.
+This is no coincidence.

 Of course, every possible sample of \(85\) children will include different children, and so produce a different sample mean brushing time \(\bar{x}\).
 Even if the population mean toothbrushing time really was two minutes (\(\mu = 2\)), the sample mean probably won't be exactly two minutes, because of sampling variation.